GTANAKA-LAB/Memristor-Network-Reservoir/Waveform/README.md

   Using the reservoir states for training data, the readout weight matrix is optimized (train.m).

-  The trained system outputs a predicted class for each testing data (test.m).
+  The trained system produces a predicted class for each testing data (test.m).

   The classification accuracies for the training and testing data are obtained.